 Though we have an immense say as consumers and investors, our voices as citizens are drowned out.

-"The major parties are too dependent on corporate funding to risk offending any significant number of companies on Wall Street" (165).
+"Supercapitalism has spilled over into politics and engulfed democracy" (164)."The major parties are too dependent on corporate funding to risk offending any significant number of companies on Wall Street" (165).

 Reich is hopeful about our ability to fashion a system that is more democratic, in which corporations are truly held responsible for their actions.
 He makes the distinction between today's illusion of "corporate social responsibility" and true responsibility, stating that corporations do not have moral obligations - only individuals do.
 Furthermore, any "corporate social responsibility", which comes in the form of employing more humane practices to slaughter meat or produce clothing, signing codes of conduct promising good behavior, being more environmentally friendly, etc., is only done as a public relations gimmick to respond to consumer demands, increase revenues, and gain a competitive edge.
 For example, when General Mills started using whole grains in their cereals, it was not "because these firms became more socially virtuous but because consumers had become more conscious about their own health" (172).
 Although corporations may sometimes pursue altruistic or moral goals, these are ultimately in response to investors and customers, not to its employees, communities, or society as a whole, and are unlikely to establish new norms of corporate conduct.
 Reich sums this up by saying: